cloudfoundry-tutorials/edx/content/developer-concerns/workloads.md

 - Ruby
 - Staticfile

-There are many additional community created buildpacks as well.
+There are additional community-created buildpacks as well.
+For example, the Katacoda tutorial utilized the binary-buildpack to run the compiled application written in go-lang.

 ### Docker Images

-Cloud Foundry also supports running Docker images (provided this feature is enabled).
-Cloud Foundry will fetch the image from registry, like Dockerhub, before running each instance in a container.
-For details on Docker support in Cloud Foundry, refer to the [documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/push-docker.html).
+Cloud Foundry also supports running Docker images (provided operators enable this feature in your instance).
+In this case, Cloud Foundry fetches the Docker image from a registry, like Dockerhub, before running instances in containers.
+The `cf push` command has flags for specifying the details of your registry and image.
+For more information on deploying Docker applications in Cloud Foundry, refer to the [documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/push-docker.html).

-## Container Execution

-Cloud Foundry runs all workloads in [containers](https://azure.microsoft.com/en-us/overview/what-is-a-container/).
-Cloud Foundry runs each application instance in its own container instance.
-Therefore, if you ask Cloud Foundry to run five instances of an application, Cloud Foundry will run 5 container instances.
-However, Cloud Foundy also supports more complex scenarios.

-### Multi-process Applications

-Cloud Foundry supports multiple process applications as well.
-The most common scenario is an application that consists of a front end web interface and back end data service.
-The front end and back end can be deployed as a single unit and each front end and back end instance will run in its own container.

-### Sidecar Applications

-Cloud Foundry also supports running sidecars.
-A sidecar is an executable that runs _in the same container_ as your application.
-Logging or auditing agents are a common use case for sidecars.
-When using this feature, a sidecar is run inside each application instance container.

-## Tasks
+## Inbound Traffic

-A task is an app or script whose code is included as part of a deployed app, but runs independently in its own container.
-Database migration or maintenance scripts are a common use case for tasks.
+Cloud Foundry applications can serve inbound web traffic over HTTP or HTTPS if desired.
+Applications that do not serve web traffic are referred to as "worker" applications.
+Note that applications are not limited to HTTP or HTTPS when connecting out.
+Provided operators have allowed it, applications can connect out on any number of additional protocols.

 ## Impact

-Developers:
-- Wide range of languages supported.
-- Docker as a fallback

-More about the impact of buildpacks in the next section

-Operations:
-Cloud Foundry can efficiently run thousands of app instances by achieving significant application density using containers.

-Security
-Workloads are isolated from each other
+Cloud Foundry supports a wide range of languages without putting the responsibility of managing container images on developers.
+By using buildpacks, developers can focus on application code.
+If necessary, developers can fall back to docker images for applications.
+We compare and contrast the use of buildpacks and docker images in more detail in a future section.

+Cloud Foundry supports a wide range of workloads, provided they are designed to house state in an external service.
+In enforcing this, Cloud Foundry can provide significant development and operational capabilities.
+For example, by insisting that applications are stateless, Cloud Foundry can provide unparalleled performance in application scaling and recovery.
+In most cases, this approach dramatically simplifies the design of applications with respect to future scalability.

+We will look at the impact of how Cloud Foundry handles applications as we progress through this course.